Harvey County Clerk

 Effective January 1, 2013 - Renters will no longer be able to claim a Homestead Property Tax Refund

 The Homestead Refund is a rebate of a portion of the property taxes paid on a Kansas resident's homestead.
 Your refund percentage is based on your total household income.
-If you own your home, the refund is a percentage of your general property tax.
+If you own your home, the refund is a percentage of your general property tax; property valued at more than $350,000 does not qualify.
 Maximum refund is $700.

 Beginning January 2 of each year the Clerk's Office can assist you in filing a homestead claim.
 Beginning in 2010, all claims must be filed electronically with the Kansas Department of Revenue(Click here to go to https://www.kansas.gov/ssrv-homestead/welcome.html).
 Claims must be filed by April 15 of each year.
 The following is a list of items you need to bring to the Clerk's Office so we may assist you in filing this claim: